syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Add shape with manual bounds

-The shape can be added by user defined view bounds.
+Shapes can be added by user-defined view bounds.

+{% tabs %}
 {% highlight C# %}

    imageEditor.AddShape(AnnotationShape.Arrow, new ImageEditorShapeSettings() { Bounds=new Rect(0.1,0.1,0.5,0.5)});

 {% endhighlight %}
+{% endtabs %}

 ## Freehand draw

 The image editor control allows you to create freehand drawings with customizable settings.

+{% tabs %}
 {% highlight C# %}

     imageEditor.AddShape(AnnotationShape.Pen);

 {% endhighlight %}
+{% endtabs %}

 ## Customize the pen settings

-This annotation can be customized by changing the pen color and stroke thickness and it can be made by either using a toolbar or the `AddShape` method.
+The annotation can be customized by changing the pen color and stroke thickness and it can be created using either a toolbar or the `AddShape` method.

 *  `StrokeThickness` - Specifies the stroke width of the pen.
 *  `Color` - Specifies the stroke color of the pen.

 In the following example, the `AddShape` method is used to toggle the freehand drawings.

+{% tabs %}
 {% highlight C# %}

     imageEditor.AddShape(AnnotationShape.Pen, new ImageEditorShapeSettings() {Color=Colors.Blue, StrokeThickness=5});

 {% endhighlight %}
+{% endtabs %}